If you send an event follow up email, but no one is around to read it, does it even make a sound? No, not really.

 If you had a great conversation with someone at an event, remind them of that feeling.
 Remind them of what they really liked when you spoke to them.

 “Remember how excited you were about our engagement analytics?
 You mentioned that the dashboard could make it so much easier for you to measure your attendees’ event experience, speakers etc?
 I’d love to speak with you more about that.”

 In reminding people why they care, you show that you care.

-According to a study done by Informz, emails with subject lines less than 10 characters had open rates of nearly 50%.
-Don’t be overwhelming in the first email.
+According to a study done by Retention Science, emails with subject lines of between 6 and 10 words had the highest open rates, and Mailchimp found that this has stayed stable over the past several years.
+Don’t be overwhelming in the first networking email you send after a meeting.
 Remind them about who you are, where you met, and why you matter to them.

 Also, don’t expect to get a response from your initial email.
 Getting a response doesn’t mean much.
 You will often get your first reply from a lead after your first additional follow-up.

 When I’m making a call and the person I’m speaking to asks if this is a sales call, I say “It could be” if it’s a qualifying call, and I say “Yes!” if it is.
 There’s no reason to hide what I am doing.
 I am in sales.
 I am selling a product that I believe in to people who I believe would benefit from it.

 People appreciate when salespeople are direct, honest, but most importantly authentic.
 Ergo, I believe that it should be the same with a subject line.
 Let them know what they’re about to open.
 If you’ve kept it simple and personable, and if your lead is a good fit for your product offering, then a statement of intent shouldn’t deter them.